-The Rosenberg Foundation today announced the election of Benjamin Todd Jealous, President of People For the American Way and People For the American Way Foundation, as the new Chair of the Board of Directors.
+The Rosenberg Foundation today announced the election of Benjamin Todd Jealous, President of People For the American Way, as the new Chair of the Board of Directors.
 Lateefah Simon, President of the Akonadi Foundation and member of the BART Board of Directors, was elected as the Board’s Vice Chair and Secretary.
 Phyllis Cook was elected Second Vice Chair and Bob Friedman was elected Board Treasurer.

 “We are excited to have this incredibly strong leadership team, including two nationally recognized civil rights and racial justice leaders at the helm of our Board of Directors,” said Tim Silard, President of the Rosenberg Foundation. ”These visionary leaders bring decades of experience fighting for a more just and equitable California and world.
 Especially in this moment, their expertise and leadership is invaluable to shaping a transformative racial justice agenda for philanthropy that moves and responds in deep partnership with communities most impacted by injustice.”